datalad-handbook/book/docs/basics/101-121-siblings.rst

 As you can see in the command output, the addition of a :term:`sibling` succeeded:
-``roommate(+)[../mock_user/DataLad-101]`` means that your room mate's dataset is now known to your own dataset as "roommate"
+``roommate(+)[../mock_user/DataLad-101]`` means that your room mate's dataset is now known to your own dataset as "roommate".

 .. index::
    pair: list dataset siblings; with DataLad